futurestages/OnBoardXR_Landing_Page/docs/dev-with-us.md

 11. Now we can "Do the Thing!"

 Go to the README page for the Git Repository at: https://github.com/XHARBOR/ThePortFront-TMP.git for more detailed instructions.

-Note: You will never `deploy` or `commit` changes to this Repository.
+*Note: Please do not `deploy` or `commit` changes to this README Repository to avoid confusing future users.*

 12. Change Directory by typing `cd ThePortFront-TMP`
 13. Now type in Terminal `npm install`